ZdanowskiS/LightCsv-Genieacs/README.md

 Functionality is concentrated on managing CPE, not necessary on configuring whole GeniaACS.

 LightCSV can also be used as example - how to integrate GenieACS with other systems.
 Therefore code is divided in a way that should simplify using it in other projects (in compliance with AGPL-3.0 licence).

+# Support

+For support options contact by mail: sylwesterzdanowski[at]gmail.com
 # Usage
 Add ext and provisioning to GenieACS.